Skip to content

 Terms and Conditions

 Child care in every state looks a little different, and we also have multiple data systems collecting and maintaining information about providers.
-The following definitions provide background about Iowa child care and details about how data were used in C3 to generate the best combined data from across these systems for reporting the dashboards.
+The following definitions provide background about Iowa child care and details about how data is used in C3 to generate the best combined data from across these systems for reporting in the dashboards.

 IOWA CHILD CARE